Marte hits a 3-run triple and Mets erase an early deficit for a 10-9 win over skidding Diamondbacks

 Diamondbacks: RHP Zac Gallen went on the 15-day injured list with a strained right hamstring and RHP Slade Cecconi was recalled from Triple-A Reno. ...
 All-Star shortstop Geraldo Perdomo (right meniscus tear) was scheduled to get three at-bats as the DH during his first rehab game in the Arizona Complex League.

 Mets: C Francisco Alvarez (left thumb surgery) had a planned day off on his rehab assignment after hitting a three-run homer Thursday in his first game at Double-A Binghamton.
 He is scheduled to catch seven innings Saturday. ...
-Alonso returned to the starting lineup for the first time since exiting Wednesday's game early when he was hit by a pitch on the right hand.
-He delivered a pinch-hit double Thursday night. ...
 RHP Drew Smith (shoulder soreness) will make another rehab appearance this weekend for Triple-A Syracuse.
-One more after that and he might be ready to come off the injured list, manager Carlos Mendoza said.
+One more after that and he might be ready to come off the injured list, Mendoza said.

 UP NEXT